"But like a hero in a dream

 Needless to say these discoveries were really rough for both my siblings and parents, and these issues occupied everybody’s attention.
 For me, it was like I grew up in a moment and I was left very alone.
-People in my life who should have been there for me, just couldn't be, because they couldn't even be there for themselves.
-I remember at about age 12 sitting in a therapist's office and having her confirm basically that I was alone.
+People in my life who should have been there for me just couldn't be because they couldn't even be there for themselves.
+I remember at about age twelve sitting in a therapist's office and having her confirm basically that I was alone.
 In so many words she tried to tell me that my parents couldn't really be there for me.

 As I continued to grow up and pornography and masturbation became more consistent, so did other sexual acting out.
 I also started to develop a dual life...big time.
-I was raised LDS (Mormon) and despite my family's struggles we were still relatively active in the church and I did know that my siblings and parents believed in Christ for real.
+I was raised as a member of The Church of Jesus Christ of Latter-Day Saints (Mormon) and despite my family's struggles we were still relatively active in the church and I did know that my siblings and parents believed in Christ for real.
 So on the outside I was developing faith in Christ, I was a good kid, and I was good at sports.
-I was often acknowledged in my family as being the one with no problems, so of course I wasn't going to tell anyone I had real problems.
-Throughout Jr. High and High School my addiction and sexual acting out continued to grow and get worse.
+I was often acknowledged in my family as being the one with no problems so of course I wasn't going to tell anyone I had real problems.
+Throughout Jr. high and high school my addiction and sexual acting out continued to grow and get worse.

-Being LDS I actually gained a testimony of Christ and wanted to serve an LDS 2-year mission.
-I went to my Bishop (congregation leader/pastor) and confessed about 3/4 of my sexual addiction.
+Being LDS, I actually gained a testimony of Christ and wanted to serve an LDS two-year mission.
+I went to my bishop (congregation leader/pastor) and confessed about 3/4 of my sexual addiction.
 I waited the appropriate time and went on my mission.
 My mission was a fantastic experience and I grew so much in my testimony of Christ.
-I continued to masturbate multiple times a week throughout my mission and had 2 different pornography experiences.
+I continued to masturbate multiple times a week throughout my mission and had two different pornography experiences.
 When I came home from my mission I was on fire with God's love and was committed to not falling back into my addiction.

 Everything.
-It's like walking around as a shell of yourself.
+It's like walking around as a shell of your-self.
 You can't selectively numb feelings or emotions.
 When you numb out one thing, you numb it all out.
 By choosing addiction to cope with my pain, in an attempt to numb it out, I numbed myself out of my life completely.
-My wife would say that she knew something was off.
-I think my sister said it best in a conversation we had after I'd entered recovery, "If you thought we were close, we weren't...like at all".
+My wife would say that she knew something was off and can still tell.
+I think my sister said it best in a conversation we had after I'd entered recovery, "if you thought we were close, we weren't...like at all".

 More descriptively, I was emotionally numbed-out and checked-out.
 Addiction destroys the ability to connect (see Johann Hari TedTalk).
 I was disconnected.
-This is really hard to see as a disconnected person, because no one walks up to you and says, "Psss, we are all feeling something you're not".
-It's more like this: You are at a feast with all your closest family and friends andyour favorite foods.
+This is really hard to see as a disconnected person, because no one walks up to you and says, "psss, we are all feeling something you're not".
+It's more like this: You are at a feast with all your closest family and friends and your favorite foods.
 Everyone is eating and eating, enjoying and savoring the food, saying "try this one" or "try that one" and you are...you're eating with everyone...but you taste nothing.
-I could never have experiences that could relieve me of the burden and pressure of emptiness and loneliness.
+I could never have experiences that could relieve me of the burden and pressures of emptiness and loneliness that addiction brings.
 It was constant.
 My life was very full with people who really wanted to love me, but I was empty and alone.
 No matter how far I pushed the addiction it could never fill that void.

 I've been humbled a lot in recovery.
 I've also come to learn that intellectually understanding something is what it was like to get by as a numbed out addict.
 But taking that to heart, internalizing it, and having enough courage to take it to God and apply it in your real life is so hard.
+This process of surrendering to God is still something I am struggling with and working on.
 I will share a lot of the details and specifics of my recovery process in the blog posts.
-Here I just wanted to describe how recovery has been for me.
+Here I just want to describe how recovery has been for me.
 I think one of the most difficult things for me in recovery is doing hard things that in the short term don't yield great results, but long term make all the difference.
 As a numbed out addict, it's hard to do those things.
 One example for me was just being honest.
-Initially telling my wife I slipped or lied about something, in the short term, usually was pretty bad.
-But overtime as I have really developed honesty, that has taken out my shame and gotten me so much closer to my wife.
+Initially telling my wife I slipped or lied about something, in the short term, usually is pretty bad.

 "What must the sheep do to qualify for this divine help?
 Does the sheep need to know how to use a complicated sextant to calculate its coordinates?
 Does it need to be able to use a GPS to define its position?
 Does it have to have the expertise to create an app that will call for help?
 Does the sheep need endorsements by a sponsor before the Good Shepherd will come to the rescue?
 No. Certainly not!
 The sheep is worthy of divine rescue simply because it is loved by the Good Shepherd."
 He Will Place You on His Shoulders and Carry You Home - Dieter F. Uchtdorf